Logan Misuraca: ARCA

 On February 15, 2022, Misuraca would make her ARCA Menards Series East debut in the season-opener at New Smyrna in the No. 60 car for Josh Williams Motorsports as a last minute replacement for Daniel Escoto, who got sick days before the race.
 The entry was fielded in a collaboration with Lira Motorsports, the team who she had been scheduled to drive for in the same race in 2021.
 She would finish seventh in that race.

 On October 21, 2022, Misuraca announced that she would run part-time in the main ARCA Series in 2023 starting at the season-opener at Daytona with hopes to run a full season with sponsorship from 1inamillion.life, a company she founded.
 On November 1, she revealed to Forbes that she would be driving for Ben Kennedy Racing in a No. 1 car.
 However, on January 16, 2023, it was announced that she would instead drive the No. 63 car for Spraker Racing Enterprises at Daytona and Talladega with sponsorship from Celsius Energy Drink.
 The part-time car was previously driven by Dave Mader III for the previous five years.

 On September 17, 2024, it was revealed that Misuraca would run the ARCA Menards Series/East Series combination race at Bristol Motor Speedway, driving the No. 9 Chevrolet for Rev Racing with sponsorship from Clean Harbors.

+On December 8, 2025, it was revealed that Misuraca will run the ARCA Menards Series season-opener at Daytona, driving the No. 85 Ford for City Garage Motorsports with sponsorship from Orlando Health.